Thermalization in 2D critical quench and UV/IR mixing: Thermalization

 In this section we will discuss the issue of non-standard thermalization in the models studied where the equilibrium chemical potentials allow a reconstruction of the quench protocol (completely or partially depending on the situation).

-Let us first consider the case of quenches from a ground state.
-As is clear from \eq{BCH} and \eq{gamma-k}, the $\k_n$-coefficients of the gCC state \eq{ground-gCC} have a one-to-one relation to the reflection amplitude $r(k)$ of the potential scattering problem \eq{map} discussed in Appendix \ref{app:schro}.
-Now, it is well-known that the potential of a one-dimensional Schrodinger problem \cite{inverse-scattering:2008}\footnote{We thank Basudeb Dasgupta for pointing out this reference to us.} can be reconstructed from the reflection amplitude $r(k)$.
-This implies, through the above correspondence between the quench problem and the scattering problem, that $m(t)$ can be reconstructed from $\k(k)$.
-This, in turn, means that the $\mu_n$'s carry complete knowledge of the quench protocol $m(t)$.
+\paragraph{Quench from a ground state:} Let us first consider the case of quenches from a ground state.
+As is clear from \eq{gamma-k} and \eq{BCH}, the $\k_n$-coefficients of the gCC state \eq{ground-gCC} have a one-to-one relation to the reflection amplitude $r(k)$ of the analogous potential scattering problem discussed in Appendix \ref{app:schro}.
+Now, it is well-known that the potential of a one-dimensional Schr\"odinger problem \cite{inverse-scattering:2008,Cohen-1985, Deift-1979}\footnote{We thank Basudeb Dasgupta for pointing out the reference \cite{inverse-scattering:2008} to us.} can be reconstructed from the reflection amplitude $r(k)$.
+As explained above, the potential of the scattering problem is specified by $m(t)$.
+Hence it follows that $m(t)$ can be reconstructed from $\k(k)$.
+This, in turn, means that the $\mu_n$'s, which are just $4\k_n$ \eq{thermalization} ($\mu_2 \equiv \b$), carry complete knowledge of the quench protocol $m(t)$.
 Thus, the equilibrium ensemble remembers the quench protocol!
 As an example, the coefficients $\k_n$ in \eq{kappa-s} can be used to determine the parameters $m_0$ and $\rho$ which specify the quench protocol $m(t)$ completely.

-In case we consider a squeezed pre-quench state, the GGE is characterized by the function $\k_{eff}(k)$ \eq{kappa-eff} which is given by a combination of the knowledge of the squeezing function $f(k)$ and the quench protocol $m(t)$ (see \eq{gamma-scatt}).
-For a given quench protocol, the initial state, characterized by $f(k)$ can be completely determined by the $\k_n$-parameters (see, e.g. \eq{tailored}).
+\paragraph{Quench from excited states:} In case we consider a squeezed pre-quench state, there is additional data in the pre-quench state and the GGE is characterized by the function $\k_{\rm eff}(k)$ \eq{kappa-eff} which is given by a combination of the knowledge of the squeezing function $f(k)$ and the quench protocol $m(t)$ (see \eq{gamma-eff}).
+For a known initial state, the quench protocol $m(t)$ can be reconstructed from the GGE parameters $\mu_n$ like above.
+Similarly, for a given quench protocol, the initial state, characterized by $f(k)$ can be completely determined by the $\k_n$-parameters (see, e.g. \eq{tailored}).
+In case the pre-quench initial state as well as the quench protocol are unknown, the GGE allows reconstruction of a certain combination of the data.

-Thus, in case the pre-quench initial state as well as the quench protocol are unknown, the equilibrium ensemble has an imperfect recollection of the history.
+One might wonder whether, for a known quench protocol, any initial state can be reconstructed from the final equilibrium ensemble.
+The answer is no, as can be easily seen by considering a linear combination of several squeezed states.
+In general, the final equilibrium ensemble has only partial memory of the initial state.
+Full reconstruction of the initial state happens only for special states like the squeezed states considered in this paper.
+Of course, besides the choice of the initial state, the integrability of the model is another crucial ingredient for this result.
+We would comment on the possible holographic interpretation of this result in the next section.